bit-cloner/est/README.md

 # EKS Sandbox Tool

-A command-line interface (CLI) tool for creating and managing Amazon EKS (Elastic Kubernetes Service) sandbox environments with isolated networking.
+A command-line interface (CLI) tool for quickly creating and deleting Amazon EKS  sandbox environments with isolated networking.
+Used for POC and troubleshooting tasks.

 ## Features